dfgordon/vscode-a2-pack/README.md

 * Disable the extension that handles the dialect you are not using during a given campaign.

 As of this writing, the language mode button is not effective for switching dialects.
 The problem is switching language modes does not cause existing diagnostics to be removed.

+## Platform Support

+The BASIC, Merlin, and Disk Image extensions should work out of the box for typical Windows, Linux, and Mac systems.
+In case of an atypical system (say, Windows on arm64), these extensions can still be used, but you will have to install [a2kit](https://github.com/dfgordon/a2kit) separately.
+If you have the rust toolchain, this is usually as simple as entering `cargo install a2kit` in the terminal.